 How headlights work

 All cars have sidelights and headlights.
-Older and cheaper cars tend to use halogen bulbs but newer, pricier and sportier models feature bulbs are filled with xenon gas, which gives a brighter, whiter light.
-These are also known as high intensity discharge (HID) lights.
-The high voltages produced by this system can be fatal in the event of a shock.
+Older and non-premium cars tend to use halogen bulbs but newer, pricier and plusher models feature bulbs are filled with xenon gas, which gives a brighter, whiter light.
+These are also known as high-intensity discharge (HID) lights.
+The high voltages produced by this system can be fatal in the event of a shock, so the battery negative lead should be disconnected before any work is carried out on vehicles with xenon bulbs.

 This task requires no experience and few, if any, tools, and will take a matter of minutes to complete.